yearn/yearn-finance-v3/README.md

   ```
   cp .env.example .env
   ```
-  - `REACT_APP_INFURA_PROJECT_ID` should remain blank because we are currently using Alchemy as our provider
+  - `VITE_INFURA_PROJECT_ID` should remain blank because we are currently using Alchemy as our provider
-  - `REACT_APP_ALCHEMY_API_KEY` alchemy api key should be provided by the contributor if he hits api limits
+  - `VITE_ALCHEMY_API_KEY` alchemy api key should be provided by the contributor if he hits api limits

 ### Making Changes